 PROTECTION AGAINST VALLEY FEVER

 There is yet no vaccine to prevent Valley Fever but there are present initiatives from the government to create a vaccine.
-The California Legislature proposed the Valley Fever Awareness and Vaccine Development and Manufacturing Act of 2024 that seeks to create a vaccine especially for workers in the industries of construction, agriculture, and other marginalized workers in Valley Fever hotspots.16 The Valley Fever Institute, which is located in Bakersfield, California, is at the forefront of Valley Fever vaccine research and it is currently developing at least three vaccines that potentially could be tested on people soon to determine their efficacy.17
+The California Legislature proposed the Valley Fever Awareness and Vaccine Development and Manufacturing Act of 2024 that seeks to create a vaccine especially for workers in the industries of construction, agriculture, and other marginalized workers in Valley Fever hotspots.16 The Valley Fever Institute, located in Bakersfield, is at the forefront of Valley Fever vaccine research and it is currently developing at least three vaccines that potentially could be tested on people soon to determine their efficacy.17

 But as long as there is no available vaccine for Valley Fever, employers and workers can only trust the old adage that “prevention is better than cure.”
 To avoid incurring huge expenses in workers compensation insurance premiums, medical expenses, legal services, lost productivity, and accident investigation – an employer would be wise to establish protocols so employees are well-protected from Valley Fever.